Yoons and baboons

 Tarantino’s gives favourite actor Samuel L. Jackson the n-word to utter a lot, eleven times in Django, thirteen in Pulp Fiction.
 Jackson is unrepentant.
 “If you’re going to deal with the language of the time, you deal with the language of the time.
 That was the language of the time.
 I grew up in the South.
 I heard ‘nigger’ all my life.
 I’m not disturbed by it.”

 Here I find myself in two minds, just as I do seeing actors smoking on screen.
 If the word or the habit is in period, then it has to be justified.
 Morally, perhaps the writer should put a limit on its use.
 Then again, profanity is spoken everywhere every day.
-Unless it comes out of an nice old lady, say a cuss word enough times, any cuss word, and it loses its power to shock.
+Utter a cuss word enough times, any cuss word, and it loses its power to shock.
 In which case, if you want a word to shock, limit its use.

 Get in context